JonHMChan/flask-app-1/README.md

  - `requirements.txt` - A file that stores all of your Python dependencies (e.g. Flask) so when you run `pip install -r requirements.txt`, you'll download all the dependencies you need.
 For more information, see "How setup.sh works"
  - `app.py` - The Python file that starts your web application.
 This file is written using the Flask framework, and it's been commented with some information to help you understand how it works.
 For this exercise, you should not change anything in this file, but feel free to explore.
 We will be working on the server side code in the next exercise.
  - `.gitignore` - A file that tells `git` which files to ignore when you use version control.
- - `/data` - A folder that contains all of the pokemon data for your application.
+ - `/data` - A folder that contains all of the Pokemon data for your application.
 In future exercises, this will be replaced with other ways of storing data.
  - `/venv` - A folder that contains all of your virtual environment files and downloaded dependencies from `pip`.
 For more information, see "How setup.sh works"
  - `/__pycache__` - You'll probably have this folder generated.
 It is something created by Python 3 when you run it, and you can safely ignore it.